Target Encrypted Link Package (TELP)

 Contract manufacturers

 As a contract manufacturer, your customers' trust is critical.
 They need to know that their firmware is in safe hands.
 This means no firmware leaks, no cloned hardware devices, no eavesdropping.
-To provide a completely secure production environment, TELP is the right choice.
-Combined with the Flasher Secure, it guarantees that your customers' intellectual property is secure at every stage of production.
+To provide a highly secure production environment, TELP is the right choice.
+Combined with the Flasher Secure, it ensures that your customers' intellectual property is secure at every stage of production.

 IP owners